JosephHauter/Fight-World-Hunger/README.md

 ## Getting Started

 To run the application, simply open the `index.html` file in your web browser.
 The application does not require any additional setup or installation.
+Alternatively you can also use the gitpage to view the site live.

 ## Usage